osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 5. **Optional:** Click the **Stop Transfer** button, then click **Stop** to stop the transfer of data to OCS.

 6. **Optional:** Click the **Remove Transfer** button, then click **Remove** to delete the transfer completely.

+**Note:** If you need to make changes to a Data Archive table during a PI to OCS transfer, you must manually stop and restart the transfer to capture all changes.
+Follow these steps to ensure all data gets captured:

+   1. Stop the transfer.
+   2. Update the digital state tables in Data Archive.
+   3. Restart the transfer to pick up the changes you made.